The most overlooked aspect of Seahawks star Russell Wilson? His commitment to the Seattle community

 It’s easy to poke fun at Seahawks quarterback Russell Wilson sometimes.

 There are obvious brand-building posts on social media, where he’s posing on a horse in Mexico or announcing his contract extension shirtless from his bed.
-And there are cliché-filled news conferences, which carry about a 0.4 percent chance of something interesting emerging.
+And there are cliché-filled news conferences, which carry about a 0.4% chance of something interesting emerging.

 But the truth is, the world is a better place with Wilson in it.
 I’m not sure that’s talked about enough.

-On Saturday night the Seahawks quarterback received the NFL’s Walter Payton Man of the Year Award.
+On Saturday night, the Seahawks quarterback received the NFL’s Walter Payton Man of the Year Award.
 It was a reminder of the commitment he has shown to the community since he arrived in Seattle.
 Was it as flashy as the Lombardi Trophy he won in his second year, or the elusive NFL MVP award?
 Probably not in most people’s eyes.
 But it may be worthy of just as much pride.

 It’s easy to take incessant acts of charity for granted.
 Giving one’s time or money isn’t as sexy as throwing four touchdown passes or racking up 300 yards.
 Fans aren’t as concerned about their favorite athletes’ altruism so much as they are their health or performance on the field.
 But it doesn’t mean those philanthropic acts should be ignored.